10 Day Uganda Wildlife Exploration

 - National Park fees and gorilla trekking permit

 This itinerary requires a high level of physical fitness.
 Gorilla trekking can last up to 7 hours depending on the location of the animals.
-All passengers must be able to hike unassisted at a steady pace through dense forests on uneven, often slippery slopes, at an altitude of up to 8553 feet which may be a consideration for those who have heart conditions or are otherwise affected by altitude.
+All passengers must be able to hike unassisted at a steady pace through dense forests on uneven, often slippery slopes, at an altitude of up to 8553 feet.

 Thanks to our small group size, we can get to the heart of our destination, visit places that other tours miss, and get to know the locals.